torgrimsonja/ResultsTrackerWeb/Documentation/Tasks.md

 	- See image below for finished process
 	- Begin pseudo-writing code before diving right in.
 2. Add device type to registration script.
+3. Eliminate buttons on home page (like reports and progress, only show when logged in)

 ![Syncing Image](syncing.JPG?raw=true)